securesign/sigstore-ocp/README.md

 A Helm values file is available in the [examples](examples) directory named [values-sigstore-openshift.yaml](examples/values-sigstore-openshift.yaml) that provides a baseline to work off of.
 It can be customized based on an individual target environment.

-A Helm values file used to install Sigstore in a ROSA cluster is available in [values-rosa.yaml](examples/values-rosa.yaml).

 ### Prerequisites

 The following must be satisfied prior to deploying the sample implementation: